-Lower your risk of heart disease and boost heart health by filling up with fruit as part of the Pan-Asian Mediterranean diet, a heart-healthy diet plan
+Lower your risk of heart disease and boost heart health by filling up with fruit as part of the Pan-Asian Modified Mediterranean diet, a heart-healthy diet plan

 Mediterranean and Pan Asian peoples, who experience lower rates of heart disease than we do in the United States, integrate fresh fruit into their heart-healthy diet plan with great results—and I believe anyone seeking optimum heart health should, too.
-That’s why fruits play a key role in my heart-healthy Pan-Asian Mediterranean (PAM) diet.
+That’s why fruits play a key role in my heart-healthy Pan-Asian Modified Mediterranean (PAMM) diet.
 Specifically, fruits have lots of water and fiber, as well as antioxidants, vitamins and minerals (not to mention flavor) that promote a healthy heart and a healthy body.
 So, fill up the fruit bowl!

 How Much Fruit Should You Eat?

-As part of the PAM heart-healthy diet plan, I recommend that you aim for one to two servings of fruit daily, choosing organic as often as possible.
+As part of the PAMM heart-healthy diet plan, I recommend that you aim for one to two servings of fruit daily, choosing organic as often as possible.
 One serving of fruit is equal to:

 - 1 medium piece, such as a peach or an apple,